joshpmcghee/basic-vm/README.md

 basic-vm
 ========

-An extremely rudimental vm built in C to provide me with a method of exploring low-level systems.
+An extremely simple vm built in C to provide me with a method of exploring low-level systems.
 Nothing other than integer arithmetic is supported.
 I will hopefully get round to floating point, eventually.

 Instruction set is currently as follows: